Adjusted Owner Benefit

 Adjust EBITDA to Reflect True Owner Benefit

 Major adjustments or add-backs to EBITDA include the owner’s personal expenses that flow through the financials as business expenses, rental adjustments to reflect current occupancy costs, and the owner’s salary along with salaries of the owner’s family.
 Unrecorded cash (if proven) may also be added back to a financial statement in order to derive the adjusted owner benefit.
-Business valuations are based on the adjusted owner benefit, so it is a good idea to fully understand this critical concept before selling your business.
+Business valuations are based on the adjusted owner benefit, so it is a good idea to fully understand this critical concept before buying or selling a business.

 Adjust Owner Benefit for Owner’s Personal Expenses